CompFUSE/DCA/misc/wiki/Parameters.md

 `"directory":` string ("./")
 Directory to write the output to.

+`"output-format":` string ("HDF5")
+File format of the output files.
+Options are: "HDF5" | "JSON".

 `"autoresume":` bool (false)
 If true, looks for a file named `<filename-dca>.tmp` generated from an aborted run, and starts the DCA loop from the last completed iteration.
 If the read is successful the parameter